getgrav/grav-learn/pages/06.forms/02.forms/01.reference-fields-available/docs.md

 ### The Hidden Field

-The `hidden` field is used to add a hidden element to a form.
+The `hidden` field type is used to add a hidden element to a form.

 Example:
 ```yaml